Zebbler: Early life

 Originally from Grodno, Belarus, Berdovsky graduated from Arlington High School in Arlington, Massachusetts in 1999 before completing a degree at Massachusetts College of Art and Design in 2006.
-Growing up, young Zebbler Peter Berdovsky always had music in his house thanks to a mother who was a music teacher.
+Growing up, young Zebbler Peter Berdovsky always had music in his house thanks to his mother who was a music teacher.
 He quickly got used to being surrounded by balalaikas, drums, cymbals, shakers, pianos, accordions, and bayans as well as the sounds of Abba and the best of 1980s Russian pop blasting on his mum's vinyl record player.
 His artistic persona is not only a way to honor his roots but also the result of a revelation involving the actor Sean Connery.
 "When I was 13, I decided that I needed a pseudonym.
 While daydreaming, a visualization of a dragon with the distinct voice of Connery appeared in front of me and said, with a thick Scottish accent, ‘Frae noo oan, son, yer nam shaa be knoon as Zebbler!’
 So I took up my foreign-sounding name and embraced it as my own," he recalls.